Jennifer Waterhouse BA, LLB, FHEA

-I joined Sheffield Hallam in December 2017 and have over eight years' practical experience working as both a practising solicitor and a lecturer.
+I joined Sheffield Hallam in December 2017 and have over ten years' practical experience working as both a practising solicitor and a lecturer.

 I began my career in higher education in 2013 at Nottingham Trent University.
 Whilst there, I taught family law, constitutional law, employment law, civil litigation and legal skills on the LLB, the GDL and the LLM Legal Practice Course.
 I was also deputy course leader for the GDL.

-In my role at Sheffield Hallam University, I am module leader for the Employment Law elective and teach on the Commercial Law elective.
-I am also Course Leader for the LLM in Legal Professional Practice (a Masters' level GDL) and also co-module lead and teach on the Constitutional & Administrative law module on this course.
+In my role at Sheffield Hallam University, I am module leader for the Employment Law and Practice elective and teach on the Dispute Resolution in Tort module.
+I am also Course Leader for the LLM in Legal Professional Practice (a Masters' level GDL).

 Given my previous experience as a solicitor, I am particularly interested in how students can develop their practical legal skills, not just academic knowledge.
 I believe this is essential to students' legal education as it enables them to develop key graduate attributes, such as problem solving, team working and an awareness of the importance of commercial awareness, which increases their employability.